Mont des Arts: Panoramic view and surroundings

-The Mont des Arts offers one of Brussels' finest views.
-Though the glass and steel cube forming the new entrance to the convention centre has modified the upper part of the complex, the perspective created by Péchère has largely been preserved.
-From the elevated vantage point, the famous tower of Brussels' Town Hall on the Grand-Place/Grote Markt (main square) is clearly visible.
-On a sunny day, the Basilica of the Sacred Heart in Koekelberg and even the Atomium on the Heysel/Heizel Plateau in northern Brussels can be seen.
+The Mont des Arts is a popular viewpoint in Brussels.
+Though the glass and steel cube forming the entrance to the convention centre has modified the upper part of the complex, the perspective created by Péchère has largely been preserved.
+From the elevated vantage point, the tower of Brussels' Town Hall on the Grand-Place/Grote Markt (main square) is visible.
+On a sunny day, the Basilica of the Sacred Heart in Koekelberg and the Atomium on the Heysel/Heizel Plateau in northern Brussels can be seen.
 From the other end, looking up towards the Place Royale, the dome of the Church of St. James on Coudenberg closes the perspective.

 Major tourist attractions are located within walking distance of the Mont des Arts: the Musical Instruments Museum (MIM), the Oldmasters Museum, the Magritte Museum and the Fin-de-Siècle Museum of the Royal Museums of Fine Arts, the Royal Palace, and the Cathedral of St. Michael and St. Gudula.